prysmaticlabs/documentation/website/docs/how-prysm-works/minimal-slashing-protection-api.md

 ## Problem statement
-The basic eth2 phase 0 slashing conditions premise dictates that a validator can’t forget past signed messages without a penalty.
+The basic eth2 phase 0 slashing conditions premise dictates that a validator should store past signed data pointers.
 It’s a simple rule, don’t sign the same message but with different parameters (double voting) or try to change history by signing a message “deleting” a previous one (surrounded and surrounding votes).
 There are 3 types of slashing events:

 ![gRPC](/img/slashing_conditions.png)